 The six new breeds bring to 185 the number that will compete this year for the best of show grand prize in the annual contest, the oldest sporting event in the United States next to the Kentucky Derby, said David Frei, the club's director of communications and the USA Network show host.

 In 1990, there were 142 eligible breeds.

 This is no limit on the number of new breeds that can be admitted each year, but there are strict criteria.
 For the last 12 years, no more than six rookies have been approved in any year, Frei said.

-Before the American Kennel Club will approve a new breed, there must be a significant number of the dogs in the United States as well as a breed club to oversee enthusiasts and geographic diversity.
+Before the American Kennel Club will approve a new breed, there have to be a significant number of the dogs in the United States and there has to be a breed club to oversee enthusiasts and geographic diversity.

 The rookies will compete with all the other dogs but they won't be a good bet to win best in show.

 Frei said the rookie that rose to the top and became best in show fastest was the Bichon Frise.
 That breed made its debut in 1974 and was named best of show in 2001, a 27-year gap.